tinatn29/Yb-slowing/SHERLOCK-GUIDE.md

 # Guide to Sherlock
 Sherlock is a computing cluster operated by the Stanford Research Computing Center for research purposes.
-See their full documentation [here](https://www.sherlock.stanford.edu/docs/).<br>
-Monte Carlo simulations in this project utilize parallel computing (the Python multiprocessing package) and are run on Sherlock with 16-32 CPU cores.
+See their full documentation [here](https://www.sherlock.stanford.edu/docs/).
+Monte Carlo simulations in this project require parallel computing (the Python [multiprocessing library](https://docs.python.org/3/library/multiprocessing.html)) and are run on the Sherlock cluster with 16-32 CPU cores.

 ## Preparation
 1. Prepare a job file (See [this guide](https://vsoch.github.io/lessons/sherlock-jobs/) on how to create a job file using R/Python/Bash). `submit_chirp_python.py` is a Python example, which takes certain simulation parameters as arguments and submits one simulation job to Sherlock.
 To submit multiple jobs at once, a Python file such as `submit_chirp_batch_python.py` loops through a set of parameters/conditions we want to vary.
 In addition to the simulation parameters, the files specify demands on computing resources including no. of CPUs, memory usage, time.